kyuweftea/ucpp-subl2-syntax/README.md

 3. Press `F7` to build.
 The `.tmLanguage` file will be created/overwritten.
 Sublime refer to this file when highlighting &micro;C++ source code in `.ucpp` and `.uh` files.
 (Ensure that `Tools > Build System` is set to `Automatic`)
 4. Edit and Rebuild as desired

-## Method 2: Download the Grammar File
+## Method 2: Download
-1. Download and unzip the [latest release](https://github.com/poduncan/ucpp-subl2-syntax/releases/download/v0.2.0/ucpp.tmLanguage.zip)
+1. Download and unzip the [latest release](https://github.com/poduncan/ucpp-subl2-syntax/releases/download/v0.3.0/uCpp.zip)
 2. Open Sublime and navigate to `Preferences > Browse Packages...`.
 Your Sublime Packages folder should open
-3. Create a new folder called `uC++` inside the `Packages` folder
-4. Move the unzipped `ucpp.tmLanguage` file into the new `Packages/uC++` folder
+4. Move the unzipped `uCpp` folder into the `Packages` folder

 ## (Optional) Set Up Highlighting for `.cc` and `.h` Files